joseph8th/install-bookbrat/README.md

     $ sudo $EDITOR /etc/apache2/apache2.conf

 Scroll down to the "Global Configuration" section and look for `# ServerName: localhost`.
-If you find it, just uncomment it.
-Otherwise, type it in at the top of the section.
-Save the file.
+If you find it, just uncomment it (delete the '# ').
+Otherwise, type it in (no '#') at the top of the section and save the file.

 Now we're going to take ownership of the www document root, `/var/www`.
 We'd **never** do this on a production server, but for development it's going to save a lot of `sudo`-ing and permissions issues.